 24. Discus Tetra

 Discus Tetras have a flat body that is rounded when viewed from the side, like a disc or a coin.
-They have shades of brown or grey near the top half of the body, which then fades down into white or silver at the bottom of the body.
+They have shades of brown or gray near the top half of the body, which then fades down into white or silver at the bottom of the body.
 They can reach almost 4 inches in length and live for up to 5 years.
 They enjoy tall plants in their tank that they can munch on throughout the day, so tender plants are not recommended to be planted in Discus Tetra tanks.
-They prefer acidic water between 65-74˚F. Discus Tetras should be housed with other Discus Tetras, but their peaceful nature makes them good tankmates to other gentle fish like Danios, Corydoras, and some varieties of Barbs.
+They prefer acidic water between 65 and 74˚F. Discus Tetras should be housed with other Discus Tetras, but their peaceful nature makes them good tankmates to other gentle fish like Danios, Corydoras, and some varieties of Barbs.

 25. Red Base Tetra

 Red Base Tetras are a small variety of Tetra, usually smaller than 1.5 inches in length.
 They can live up to 8 years with excellent care.
 They have brownish or silvery bodies with a small black dot in the same location as the Bleeding Heart Tetra’s red dot.
 Red Base Tetras also have a large area of bright red coloration at the base of the tail that fades onto the caudal fin.
 They are shy and may take time to settle into new environments, even refusing to eat until they feel safe and comfortable.
 They like warm, neutral pH water and prefer planted, low-light tanks with lots of hiding places.
 They are peaceful and can make a pretty addition to tropical community tanks.